Your Content Strategy Matters

 - Record a weekly podcast and accompanying SlideShare

 - Engage with 100 third-party publications and influencers

 As you can see, it would be hard to achieve a stretch goal without a structured marketing plan in place.
 Similarly, the S.M.A.R.T. goals would be random without the focus of a larger stretch goal.

 DEFINE YOUR AUDIENCE & BUYER PERSONAS

-With goals in place, it’s time to research your audience.
+With goals in place, it’s time to research your audience and create buyer personas.
 This step is critical if you hope to drive qualified traffic and conversions because a content strategy that targets the wrong audience wastes time and money.

 Fortunately there are plenty of places to glean audience insights, including:

 - Google Analytics data